damasceno-dev/myRecipeBook-Backend/README.md

 To ensure code quality, **unit and integration tests** are implemented.
 The use of **dependency injection** promotes better modularity and code testability, facilitating maintenance and project evolution.

-Other technologies and practices adopted include **Entity Framework** for object-relational mapping andimplementation of **JWT & Refresh Token** for secure authentication.
+Other technologies and practices adopted include **Entity Framework** for object-relational mapping and implementation of **JWT & Refresh Token** together with **google login** for secure authentication.
 Database migrations are managed to ensure controlled evolution of the data schema.
 Additionally, the use of **Git** and the **GitFlow** branching strategy helps in organizing and controlling code versions.
+And OpenAI integration for automatic generated recipes.

 ## Technologies Used